 Development & Programme Director

-Bettina Böhm M.A. is an art historian with long-standing involvement in charitable causes.
+Bettina Böhm is an art historian with long-standing involvement in charitable causes.
 She holds an MA in Art History as well as Modern German Philology and History from Heinrich-Heine-Universität, Dusseldorf and followed her dedication to cultural philanthropy as Founding Chairman of the Stiftung für das Museum Folkwang, Essen.
 Further, she worked closely with private collector Thomas Olbricht on The Olbricht Collection and supported the build-up of a contemporary art gallery over the course of two years.
 Bettina Böhm was appointed Director of Outset Germany acting officially as of 1st January 2016.
 Member of the Artnet AG Advisory Board since May 2018.